-Students can bring their own lunch or purchase LPS meals to be eaten.
-Those students bringing in their lunch, need to do so in a bag that has their name on it and it must not require refrigeration or heating up at the Student Support Program.
+Breakfast will be offered to all students arriving by 8:45 a.m.
+Students can bring their own lunch or purchase a LPS meal to be eaten.
+Those students bringing their lunch, need to do so in a bag that has their name on it and it must not require refrigeration or heating up at the Student Support Program.
 Students are not to bring in any bottled liquids including but not limited to water, soda, juice, sports drinks, and so forth.
 Any items brought into the Student Support Program not complying with these guidelines will be expected to be given to Student Support Program staff.
 Students are not allowed to share food items.
 Candy or gum is not allowed.
-Breakfast and lunch items must be consumed only during their scheduled times.
+Lunch items must be consumed only during their scheduled times.